Opty-Fi/defi-adapter-kit/README.md

 ### Developing DeFiAdapter

-#### Step #1 - Use this template

-- This is a GitHub template, so click on green button "Use this template" on the top-right corner of the page to create new defi adapter.
+This is a GitHub template, so click on green button "Use this template" on the top-right corner of the page to create new defi adapter.

-#### Step #2 - Explore the protocol
+#### Step #1 - Explore the protocol

 - Choose a DeFi protocol and dig into it.
 The deeper understanding you have of the protocol, the faster you will code the adapter and the better the adapter will be.
 - A suggested plan of attack is: